instruxi-io/SxT-Utils-Hardhat/README.md

 	SXT_USER_ID=""
 	SXT_SCHEME="ECDSA"
 	SXT_JOIN_CODE=""
-	PUBLIC_KEY=""
-	PRIVATE_KEY=""
 #

-6. Initiating a schema will create a directory in `schemas` --> `schemas/<schema>/`
+5. Initiating a schema will create a directory in `schemas` --> `schemas/<schema>/`

 #
-	npx hardhat sxt-utils:login
+	npx hardhat sxt-utils:initSchema --schema <schema>
 #

-7. Create the schema
+6. Create the schema

 #
-	npx hardhat sxt-utils:initSchema --schema <schema>
 	npx hardhat sxt-utils:createSchema --schema <schema>
 #

-8. Model your tables as [business objects](https://dbdiagram.io/d/660439a2ae072629ce1c2156) and place them in the business-objects directory --> business-objects/<BUSINESS_OBJECT>.ejs
+7. Model your tables as [business objects](https://dbdiagram.io/d/660439a2ae072629ce1c2156) and place them in the business-objects directory --> business-objects/<BUSINESS_OBJECT>.ejs

 #
-	TABLE <%= schema %>.LISTS {
+	TABLE TEST.TO_DO {
-		id INTEGER
-		list VARCHAR(256)
+    	ID VARCHAR(36)
+    	MESSAGE VARCHAR(36)
+    	DUE_DATE VARCHAR(36)

     Indexes {
-			(id) [pk, name:"pk"]
+        (ID) [pk, name:"pk"]
     	}
   	}
 #

-9. Generate all of the table security files.
-Note, that the output here is a dependency for the biscuit making process in step 10.

-#
-	npx hardhat sxt-utils:saveTableSecurity --schema <schema> --businessobject <businessObject>

-#

-10. Generate all of the table-level biscuits.
+8. Generate all of the table-level biscuits.
 Run this command for each table in your business object.
 Note, biscuit making has a dependency on WASM making it incompatible with Typescript.
 For this step use NPM.

 #

-	npm run make-table-biscuits-js -- --table <table>
+	npm run make-table-biscuits-js --table <table>

 #

-11. Generate all of the table-level artifacts for the given tables
+9. Generate all of the table-level artifacts for the given tables

 #
+	sxt-utils:saveTableSecurity --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDefinitions --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDDL --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDML --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDQL --schema <schema> --businessobject <businessObject>
 #

-12. Create the tables defined in the business object.
+10. Create the tables defined in the business object.
 Note, that business objects are case sensitive and all attributes should be all caps due

 #
 	npx hardhat sxt-utils:createTable --schema <schema> --businessobject <business_object>